mdbridge/click-by-voice/README.md

   might be.
 * ':-' stop displaying hints, removing any existing hints

-To use these commands, just enter them into th helloe hint number popup instead of a hint number.
-On Chrome startup, Click by Voice defaults to standard hints `:+`.
+To use these commands, just enter them into the hint number popup instead of a hint number.
+On Chrome startup, Click by Voice defaults to standard hints.
 Hint numbers are not shown when printing.

 ## Using with voice commands